-Driveway / Paving Permit Requirements in Coconut Creek, FL
+Driveway Permit Requirements in Coconut Creek, FL

 Florida Building Code 8th Edition (2023, based on 2021 IRC).
-4-day work week — closed Fridays. ePermits system for all permits.
+4-day work week, closed Fridays. ePermits system for all permits.
 Located in Broward County.

-When you DON'T need a permit
+When you don’t need a Driveway permit in Coconut Creek

 Replacing an existing driveway in the same footprint with no changes to the curb cut is generally exempt from permit requirements.

-When you DO need a permit
+When you need a Driveway permit in Coconut Creek

 Any new curb cut requires an encroachment or right-of-way permit.
 This involves work in the public right-of-way and must meet ADA sidewalk crossing requirements.
 Contact your city's public works department.